patsheba/interview_task_2/README.md

 npm install
 4. The app gets up and running on port 9000 with npm start.

-5. Important Create a .env file and set jwtSecret to any secret phrase you want.
+5. Important Create a .env file and set JWT_SECRET to any secret phrase you want.

-Testing the API routes.
+### Testing the API routes.
-Since this is mostly an API with post and patch requests, testing will be done with Postman
+Since this is mostly an API with post and patch requests, testing will be done with Postman or with the react app

-Authentication
+### Authentication
 This is a mock authentication so you can pass in any username or password to login.

 Set the request to POST and the url to /users/login.